liferay/liferay-code-samples/portal/7.2/java8/code/modules/applications/portlets/resource-command-portlet/README.md

 ## Other frameworks and libraries used in this sample

 - `MVC Portlet` - for the portlet _(it would work the same with any other portlet framework)_
-- `MVCResourceCommand` - to implement the handling of Resources and binary responses.
 - `OSGi Declrative Services` - to register portlet filters as OSGi components
 - `JSP` - to build the view layer
 - `Apache POI` - to generate Office and OpenDocument files (as the Spreadsheet or .xls files)